 Saturday, June 6 (afternoon) Admitted Student Day

-August Official transcript due to Law Admissions office
+August 14 Transcript due to Law Admissions office

-August Certificate of Disclosures (pdf) due to Law Admissions Office
+August 14 Certification of Disclosures (pdf) due to Law Admissions Office

 To ensure your place in the entering class, remember that your $500 advance tuition deposit is due at the law school by the deadline stated in your admit letter.
 The tuition deposit is non-refundable.
 Deposit now.